 Bishop Ross Nicholson

-Ross is an assistant bishop in Tasmania and Rector of St John's Launceston.
-He has ministered in both the Diocese of Sydney and Tasmania.
-He is also a member of General Synod Standing Committee, is a director of Launceston City Mission and plays bass guitar in the St John's music team.
-He has degrees in marketing and theology.
+Ross has been the Chair of Broughton Publishing since 2015 .
+He was an assistant bishop in Tasmania and Rector of St John's Launceston.
+He now is the Rector of St Alban’s Epping in Sydney.
+He is a member of General Synod and has degrees in marketing and theology.

 Dane is the Rector of Holy Trinity Launceston and Archdeacon for the Northern Ministry District in the Diocese of Tasmania.
 A member of the General Synod Liturgy Commission, he also serves on the Council of an Anglican school and has previously served on two others, including as founding chair of a school council in Sydney's north-west.
 Dane's interest in liturgy has developed through his membership of the Commission and his involvement in some international gatherings, including the International Anglican Liturgical Consultation